 - Tahini

-- Freeze-dried superfoods (regardless of the date of packaging, freeze-dried products will keep for more than 10 years).
+- Freeze-dried superfoods (regardless of the date of packaging, freeze-dried products will actually keep for more than 10 years).

 - Spirulina